TheoGvl/Only-CSS-Tic-Tac-Toe/README.md

 # Pure CSS Tic-Tac-Toe

 A fully functional, two-player game of Tic-Tac-Toe built completely without JavaScript.
 This project is a technical demonstration of advanced CSS State Management, DOM parsing, and sibling combinatorial logic.
+I made this to see if i can do it without JavaScript so it can be a bit different from other projects.

 ## How It Works
 Instead of using variables in JS to track board state, this project utilizes **18 hidden HTML checkboxes** (9 for Player X, and 9 for Player O).